Skip to main content

 Power

-Wattage quantifies the rate of energy transfer and acts as the indicator for power usage when measured over time – typically expressed as kilowatt-hours or kW/h.
-Utility companies offer consistent access to power by the kilo-watt hour, generated from renewable and consumable fuels.
+When paying your power bill, wattage is how we quantify how much energy is being used per second.
+The power draw of a device is measured over time – typically expressed as kilowatt-hours or kWh.
+Utility companies offer consistent access to power by the kilo-watt hour, generated from both renewable and consumable fossil fuels

 Energy can comes from many sources and some are harmful.
 Learn more about where your energy comes from.

-Each component will need to draw power in order to function and every computer will have different parts.
-The exact amount that each requires can fluctuate based on their function and how much of a workload the component has.
-Modern computers automatically manage each component's power usage, putting them to sleep – or a low-power standby mode that conserves electricity.
+Each component connected to the PSU will need to draw power in order to function and every computer has different parts.
+The exact amount fluctuates based on their workload and the function being performed – converting a video requires more power than inputting text into a text editor.
+An operating system manages power, putting idle parts to sleep – or a low-power mode that conserves electricity.

-CPUs and GPUs generally require the most power, but chipsets designed for laptop can be extremely efficient.
-By exploring the average power usage for computer components while both idle and under load, we can estimate how much power our server will consume over the course of a day.
+CPUs and GPUs generally require the most power, but parts designed for mobile devices are extremely efficient.
+By exploring the average power usage for computer components – both idle and under load –you can estimate how much power the server will consume over the course of a day.

 Power Consumption in Watts